MoSadri/Thesis_2023/README.md

 1. ../data/balanced_oth.pkl

-**Input CSV files to be analyzed**: all files located in ../input **Output**: The program will produce one output file for every file it finds in the input directory, listing the predicted class for each tweet/text within each file.
-It will also generate two PDF files and two TXT files.
+- Input CSV files to be analyzed: all files located in ../input
+- Output: The program will produce one output file for every file it finds in the input directory, listing the predicted class for each tweet/text within each file.
+- <br> It will also generate two PDF files and two TXT files.
 The PDF files are named "original_hate_vs_balanced_hate.pdf" and "original_hate+offensive_vs_balanced_hate.pdf" and contain confusion matrices when analyzing "labeled_data.csv."

-The TXT files are named "original_hate_vsbalanced_hate.txt" and "original_hate+offensive_vs_balanced_hate.txt" and contain quality scores of the classifier program.
-We concentrate on just two classes, "hate" or "not hate" in our program (and designed our trained dataset accordingly).
+The TXT files are named "original_hate_vsbalanced_hate.txt" and "original_hate+offensive_vs_balanced_hate.txt" and contain quality scores of the classifier program. <br> We concentrate on just two classes, "hate" or "not hate" in our program (and designed our trained dataset accordingly).
 Therefore, we produce the file "original_hate_vs_balanced_hate.pdf" by considering all "Offensive" class instances in "labeled_data.csv" as incorrectly classified.
 The second file, "original_hate+offensive_vs_balanced_hate.pdf," treats all "Hate" and "Offensive" class instances the same as "Hate," resulting in higher accuracy.

 **Cross Validation**:
-There are two files: generate_cv_data.py and run_cross_validation.py.
+There are two files:
+1. generate_cv_data.py and run_cross_validation.py.
-These two files are used for performing k-fold cross-validation.
+- These two files are used for performing k-fold cross-validation.
-Currently, k is set to 5, but users can set it to different numbers to perform k-fold cross-validation.
+- Currently, k is set to 5, but users can set it to different numbers to perform k-fold cross-validation.

 The steps are:
-python generate_group_csv.py
+1. python generate_group_csv.py
-python generate_cv_data.py
+1. python generate_cv_data.py
-python run_cross_validation.py
+1. python run_cross_validation.py

-Input: ../data/berkeley_speech_dataset.csv
+- Input: ../data/berkeley_speech_dataset.csv
-Output: ../data/balanced_dataset.csv
+- Output: ../data/balanced_dataset.csv

-**Analysis sets**: ../cv_data/balanced_cvanalysis_fold1.csv, ../cv_data/balanced_cvanalysis_fold2.csv, ... ../cv_data/balanced_cvanalysis_foldk.csv
+- **Analysis sets**: ../cv_data/balanced_cvanalysis_fold1.csv, ../cv_data/balanced_cvanalysis_fold2.csv, ... ../cv_data/balanced_cvanalysis_foldk.csv
-**Training sets**: balanced_cvtrain_fold1.csv, balanced_cvtrain_fold2.csv, ... balanced_cvtrain_foldk.csv
+- **Training sets**: balanced_cvtrain_fold1.csv, balanced_cvtrain_fold2.csv, ... balanced_cvtrain_foldk.csv
-**Pkl files**: balanced_cvtrain_fold1_idf.pkl, balanced_cvtrain_fold1_model.pkl, balanced_cvtrain_fold1_oth.pkl, balanced_cvtrain_fold1_pos.pkl, balanced_cvtrain_fold1_tfidf.pkl, ... balanced_cvtrain_foldk_tfidf.pkl
+- **Pkl files**: balanced_cvtrain_fold1_idf.pkl, balanced_cvtrain_fold1_model.pkl, balanced_cvtrain_fold1_oth.pkl, balanced_cvtrain_fold1_pos.pkl, balanced_cvtrain_fold1_tfidf.pkl, ... balanced_cvtrain_foldk_tfidf.pkl

-**Program for running the actual cross-validation**: run_cross_validation.py will run through all the analysis sets and training sets for each fold and generate quality scores for each file.
+**Program for running the actual cross-validation**: <br>
+run_cross_validation.py will run through all the analysis sets and training sets for each fold and generate quality scores for each file.
 These quality scores include accuracy, precision, recall, and F1 score.

-Input: "Analysis sets" and "Training sets" generated from above
+- Input: "Analysis sets" and "Training sets" generated from above
-Output: ../cv_output/balanced_cvresults_fold1.txt, ../cv_output/balanced_cvresults_fold2.txt, ... ../cv_output/balanced_cvresults_foldk.txt
+- Output: ../cv_output/balanced_cvresults_fold1.txt, ../cv_output/balanced_cvresults_fold2.txt, ... ../cv_output/balanced_cvresults_foldk.txt

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------